Careers

 QUALIFICATIONS

-• Minimum of one year of relevant experience working with adults living with mental health issues.
+• Minimum 2 years experience working with persons who have chronic and persistent mental health issues.

 Additional Requirements: